diaorui/peek-deck/ai.md

 *Kashif Salahuddin*

-SamKash-Tolstoy is a LoRA adapter for DeepSeek-R1-Distill-Qwen-1.5B, specialized for generating text in the style of 19th-century Russian literature.
-It's ideal for creative writing, thematic analysis, and stylistic exploration within this domain.
+SamKash-Tolstoy is a lightweight LoRA adapter for text generation, specialized in emulating 19th-century Russian literature.
+It's trained on public-domain classics and academic articles, ideal for creators and scholars needing to draft scenes, analyze motifs, or explore stylistic transformations in that specific literary domain.

 `text-generation`